aperezdc/perezdecastro.org/2010/dmon-process-monitoring-with-style.markdown

 - If you want to log messages from standard error, use `-e` and both standard output and standard error will be piped to the logging command.
-- For faulty programs which could get somewhat “locked” and sometimes take too much time to run, you may pass a maximum running time with `-t`.
+- For faulty programs, which could get somewhat “locked” and sometimes take too much time to run, you may pass a maximum running time with `-t`.
 When the timeout is reached the program will be forcibly killed and then started again.